 Can't decide between going red or going brown?
 Try both.
 This auburn hue is the perfect middle-ground between "firetruck" and "milk chocolate," and we're obsessed.

 Good beach waves are made all the more covetable with great color.
-We love the look of this long balayage complete with sweet honey highlights.
+We love the look of this balayage complete with sweet honey highlights.